 Knowing how to optimize your LinkedIn profile is key to getting the most out of the platform.
-The professional social networking site is a powerful search engine that, when used correctly, can capture the attention of recruiters, hiring managers, and top candidates–if you use the proper LinkedIn optimization techniques.
+The professional social networking site is a powerful search engine that, when used correctly, can capture the attention of recruiters and hiring managers–if you use the proper LinkedIn optimization techniques.

-Sure, LinkedIn is similar to Facebook in that it offers an easy way to reconnect with former colleagues and old high school or college buddies, but it’s much more than that for professionals looking to advance their careers.
-Leveraging LinkedIn’s advanced features can help you build your brand, boost your chances as a job candidate, generate new leads, and expand your professional network all over the world.
+Sure, LinkedIn is similar to Facebook in that it offers an easy way to reconnect with former colleagues and old high school or college buddies.
+Still, it’s much more than that for professionals looking to advance their careers.
+Leveraging LinkedIn’s advanced features can help you build your brand, boost your chances as a job candidate, generate new leads, and expand your professional network worldwide.

 The next step is LinkedIn profile optimization.
-There was a time when most people treated their LinkedIn profile as an online resume.
+Most people treat their LinkedIn profile as an online resume.
 Concise.
 Professional.
 Boring.
 But LinkedIn has evolved as a vital forum for building your personal brand, generating leads for new business or job opportunities, building relationships, and establishing yourself as an expert source in your profession.
-Now, not only does your LinkedIn profile need to be engaging, it needs to be optimized with keywords and language that is relevant to your industry.
+Now, not only does your LinkedIn profile need to be engaging, it needs to be optimized with keywords and relevant language to your industry.

 Since this social network was created to connect professionals with other professionals, you are unlikely to accomplish your objectives if your profile reads like ingredients on the back of a box of pasta (as in, boring and lacking superlatives and accomplishments).
 Consider optimizing your LinkedIn profile to turn it into the ultimate business card, elevator pitch, and branding tool.
 Present yourself with pizazz – professional pizazz!

-By taking steps to improve your LinkedIn profile with SEO, content posting and engagement, you can transform it from a blasé online resume into a finely-tuned brand-building and lead-generating machine.
+By improving your LinkedIn profile with SEO, content posting, and engagement, you can transform it from a blasé online resume into a finely-tuned brand-building and lead-generating machine.
 Optimize your LinkedIn profile by implementing these tips.

 Optimize your LinkedIn profile beginning with your headline, summary, and experience sections.
 Your profile and cover photos sections are equally crucial.
 Just as homeowners strive to enhance their house’s curb appeal, you will benefit from doing the same with your LinkedIn profile’s aesthetics.

-To choose the best LinkedIn profile photo, use a professional, high-quality image that highlights your business and personality.
+To choose the best LinkedIn profile photo, use a professional, high-quality image highlighting your business and personality.
 Grainy headshots are not a sign that you are serious about your LinkedIn branding.
 Post a clear image with a close-up of your face, a simple background, appropriate attire, and a smile.
-Some industries warrant professional attire (like a suit and tie) while other industries are more conducive to a casual appearance.
+Some industries warrant professional attire (like a suit and tie), while others are more conducive to a casual appearance.
 The key is to present yourself in a way that appeals to your target audience.

-As for what to use for your LinkedIn profile cover photo, consider creating a custom image that features a professional background and relevant copy.
+As for what to use for your LinkedIn profile cover photo, consider creating a custom image with a professional background and relevant copy.
 Use your background image to position yourself as an authority in your field.
-If you are a professional speaker, for example, use an image from one of your speaking engagements.
+For example, if you are a professional speaker, use an image from one of your speaking engagements.
 Add a tagline that informs visitors of what you do and who you serve.
 You can include your website’s URL and even social media handles.
 A visually appealing backdrop image and contact information are also useful.

 Finally, consider using a customized LinkedIn URL.
-This is an address that looks like www.linkedin.com/in/yourname and can make it easier for people to find you, especially if you have a common name.
+This address looks like www.linkedin.com/in/yourname and can make it easier for people to find you, especially if you have a common name.

 LinkedIn updated its algorithm in February 2018, and it now rewards content creators who share content in a variety of ways.
 These methods include long-form articles, short updates, and videos.
 It is beneficial to incorporate a mix of original content and sharing copy from other members and sources as well, since that will generate more exposure in the LinkedIn feed.